ulyssesdotcodes/nodysseus/README.md

 ## Reading a graph

-Each node does something or passes its data to its children.
-Edges define the relationships between nodes.
+Each node does something or passes data to its children.
+Edges (connections/lines) define the relationships between nodes.

 ### Node content